anshuman73/lyric-matcher/README.md

 #Lyric Matcher

 So, you're a programmer ?
 And you love the terminal.
-You do all the work there, don't really have time for going to the browser to find the name of the song you're listening to ?
+You do all the work there and don't really have time for going to the browser to find the name of the song you're listening to ?

 No issues.
-Just run get_song.py and type in the lyrics and it'll find the song name for you !
+Just run `get_song.py` and type in the lyrics and it'll find the song name for you !

 I would suggest you type in the lyrics you find are unique to the song.
 A normal length is fine.
 Too short will yield too many results and thus result in an inaccurate answer.